 Research Reading Rooms

 The Research Reading Rooms on the 5th and 6th floors of Butler Library provide access to quiet study space and thematic or regionally focused collections for advanced research.
 The collections in these spaces are non-circulating.
-Please note that only the Ancient & Medieval Studies and Papyrology & Epigraphy Reading Rooms are currently available for use by advance appointment.
-All other reading rooms are closed until further notice.

 This non-circulating collection on African history and the humanities is located on the 6th floor of Butler Library, opposite the elevators on the east side of the building.
 The collection contains an array of selected African studies reference titles standing alongside hundreds of great works of African literature, collected historical documents from Africa, classic ethnographies and travellers' accounts, written transcriptions of Africa's oral heritage—history, epic poetry, folktales, songs, and proverbs—and major contributions in the interpretation of Africa's past and present and of the African diasporas' engagement with the continent.
 Read more about this collection here.